collective/collective.big.bang/README.md

 You can use environment variables to create the Plone site and choose which packages you would like to install.
 See "Environment variables".

+You can also expand your Plone site by starting automaticaly all pending upgrade steps when database opened.

 ### Why not use `collective.recipe.plonesite`?

 The goal is to create the Plone site when you deploy a new Plone in a containerized environment.